 Don has provided firearms instruction to many personalities and stars and has been a sought-after lecturer on Self Defense.

 Don has taught firearms classes to police cadets at two colleges’ criminal justice programs.
-It has been reported back to him that his superior training has saved twenty-two lives of students who have graduated from his courses.
+It has been reported back to him that his superior training has saved twenty-four lives of students who have graduated from his courses.

 Don is dedicated to passing on his knowledge to people who have sincere interest in what he uniquely has to offer.